marvinweber/uncertainty-fae/README.md

 ## Uncertainty Framework
-The `uncertainty_fae` together with the provided `scripts` can be seen as a lightweight "framework" to conduct uncertainty experiments in the context of age estimation (probably also for similar, regression based tasks).
+The `uncertainty_fae` together with the provided `scripts` can be seen as a lightweight "framework" to conduct uncertainty experiments in the context of age estimation (probably also for similar, regression-based tasks).

 The package defines a few interfaces and utility classes/methods, that help to implement and test UQ integrations.